ClairBerlin/managair/doc/api.md

 # The Managair REST API

 This is a first draft of Managair's API endpoints.
-It's a design document that describesthe intended API endpoints.
+It's a design document that describes the intended API endpoints.
 It does not describe the API as it is currently implemented.

 ## API Root and API Structure